 The family, that's Ruud, Cisca and (big) kids Troy (student Mechanical Enginering) and Smilla (student International Creative Business), both still living with us.
 We have a sweet and funny cat, Dusty, who lives mostly outside but also loves to be around people.

 We have been Intervac members since 2003 and did more than 70 exchanges.
 Of all of them we have good memories.
 Everytime it is a nice adventure to discover a new area from the starting point of a local family.
-Also the concept appeals to us: trusting unknown people into your highly personal space (house), just because they trust you too.
+Also the Intervac-concept appeals to us: trusting unknown people into your highly personal space (house), just because they trust you too.
 That's the way the world should work!
-We like to look after of someon else's house, and are happy with the thought, that other people are discovering how nice our own place is.
+We like to look after of someone else's house, and are happy with the thought that other people are discovering how nice our own place (and our cat!) is.